China's biggest air show postponed because of COVID-19 pandemic

 The air show had been scheduled to take place in the southern city of Zhuhai in mid-November.
 The organisers said they would announce new dates later, according to a statement on the show's website, which added that health and safety considerations were behind the postponement.

-The biennial event usually draws key suppliers - such as Airbus SE <AIR.PA>, Boeing Co <BA.N> and Commercial Aircraft Corp of China (COMAC) - and has traditionally been used by Beijing to show off its growing aviation capability, including military fighters and drones.
+The biennial event usually draws key suppliers - such as Airbus SE, Boeing Co and Commercial Aircraft Corp of China (COMAC) - and has traditionally been used by Beijing to show off its growing aviation capability, including military fighters and drones.

 The postponement comes as foreigners are largely barred from entering China over concerns about importing coronavirus cases, and there are severe restrictions on international flights.